-Curiosity, Perspective, and Compassion:
+Curiosity, Perspective, and Compassion

-Reviewed by Léorah Freeman MD, PhD; Helen Onuorah
+Reviewed by: Léorah Freeman MD, PhD; Helen Onuorah

-Written by Gene Lazuta
+Written by: Gene Lazuta

-Helen Onuorah and Léorah Freeman MD, PhD, came together after Helen sent an email asking about a potential position for herself in Dell Medical School’s Multiple Sclerosis Imaging and Outcomes Lab, for which Dr. Freeman serves as director.
+Helen Onuorah, a 24-year-old Austinite and (now) medical student at The University of Texas Medical Branch Galveston, and Léorah Freeman MD, PhD, a board-certified neurologist in UT Health Austin’s Multiple Sclerosis and Neuroimmunology Center within the Mulva Clinic for the Neurosciences, came together after Helen sent an email inquiring about a potential position for herself in Dell Medical School Multiple Sclerosis Imaging and Outcomes Lab, for which Dr. Freeman serves as director.
 Helen, who received a BA in Neuroscience from the University of Pennsylvania in 2020, is fascinated by the complicated connection between human biology and behavior, at the personal level, and across society.
-Dr. Freeman, a board-certified neurologist in UT Health Austin’s Multiple Sclerosis and Neuroimmunology Center, who earned both her medical degree and doctorate from Université Pierre et Marie Curie in Paris, France, was impressed with Helen’s email, and the two hit it off.
+Dr. Freeman, who earned both her medical degree and doctorate from Université Pierre et Marie Curie in Paris, France, was impressed with Helen’s email, and the two hit it off.

-“The goal of medical research, and particularly of clinical trials designed to study the potential impact and benefits of a new medication, is to improve the lives of people,” Helen explains.
+“The goal of medical research, and particularly of clinical trials designed to study the potential impact and benefits of a new medication, is to improve the lives of people,” explains Helen.
 “So, it’s important that the investigators designing trials include the widest, most representative range of people in a study possible.
-But, when I looked at the global distribution of where these MS studies took place, I realized that they were mostly concentrated in what we call ‘the West”: the United States, Canada, and Europe.
-That meant that people from South America, Africa, and large parts of Asia, were not participating in this really important work.
+But, when I looked at the global distribution of where these MS studies took place, I realized that they were mostly concentrated in what we call ‘the West,’ which is comprised of the United States, Canada, and Europe.
+That meant that people from South America, Africa, and large parts of Asia were not participating in this really important work.
 Consequently, I noticed that non-White people seemed to be largely underrepresented in these research trials.
 When I described what I found to Dr. Freeman, her immediate reaction was that we needed to bring this information forward, which is why we wrote our paper.”

 In medicine, “peer-reviewed publications,” sometimes called simply “the literature,” is how doctors and scientists stay informed and up-to-date about advances in their field.
-Publications are expected to clearly explain an idea or concept, and to show what work was done to validate the value of the paper’s conclusion or observation.
+Publications are expected to clearly explain an idea or concept and to show what work was done to validate the value of the paper’s conclusion or observation.
 Then, medical or scientific experts with experience and recognized credentials in a field examine the paper’s content to ensure that it achieves the high level of professional standards expected of published work.
 So, when “Enrollment of Non-White Participants and Reporting of Race and Ethnicity in Phase III Trials of Multiple Sclerosis DMTs: A Systematic Review,” written by Helen, Dr. Freeman, and six of their research colleagues, was published in the March 1, 2022 issue of the journal Neurology, for Helen, personally, it was a big deal.

-Helen believes that the conversations the paper to which she contributed helped facilitate, the focus on inclusivity and representation in medical research, and in medicine as a profession, the multi-disciplinary team she joined in Dell Med’s Multiple Sclerosis Imaging and Outcomes Lab, and Dr. Freeman’s compassionate, relationship-based approach to caring for MS patients, are all parts of a single, important theme.
+Helen believes that the conversations the paper to which she contributed helped facilitate, the focus on inclusivity and representation in medical research and in medicine as a profession, the multi-disciplinary team she joined in Dell Med’s Multiple Sclerosis Imaging and Outcomes Lab, and Dr. Freeman’s compassionate, relationship-based approach to caring for MS patients are all parts of a single, important theme.

-“People do better when we work together,” she says.
+“People do better when we work together,” says Helen.
 “The way the Dell Medical School teaches students is by bringing them together into teams right from the beginning.
-There is just so much to know, and medicine is changing so fast, that working well with other people is more important than ever.
+There is just so much to know, and medicine is changing so fast that working well with other people is more important than ever.
 I saw that in the lab, and it’s reflected in our paper.
-If we are going to help people make the best decisions about their health and healthcare, decisions that will best reflect who they are, and what is right for them, understanding, inclusivity, empathy and connection, are all crucial.
+If we are going to help people make the best decisions about their health and health care, decisions that will best reflect who they are and what is right for them, understanding, inclusivity, empathy, and connection, are all crucial.
+It’s how we know to ask the questions that will make a difference.
 Speaking to people where they are, in ways they can understand given their own life experiences, whatever those experiences may be, is how we start building relationships that matter.”